eonist/eonist.github.io/_posts/_2021-06-30-custom-nav-controller.md

 - A navigation controller is a container view that can manage the navigation of hierarchical contents.
 - Navigation stack can have “n” numbers of view controllers.
 - The bottom-most view controller in that stack is the root view controller and others are child view controller.
-- You have to use native navigationController to get sipe left / right etc. Or else build that logic in a custom project.
+- ⚠️️ You have to use native navigationController to get swipe left / right etc. ⚠️️ Or else build that logic in a custom project.
 Which is not easy.
 IF you want custom navbar, just hide the native one etc
+- ⚠️️ You can strip down native uinavigationcontroller and just use its transitioning and vc array code. ⚠️️  THen roll your own navbar etc

 ### Resources:
 - Apple docs: https://developer.apple.com/documentation/uikit/uinavigationcontroller